Opening the Vocabulary of Egocentric Actions: Experiments

-In this section, we study the efficacy of OAP in generalizing verbs seen during training to novel objects.
-We evaluate S3D~\cite{xie2018rethinking} and Mformer-B~\cite{patrick2021keeping} on Something-Else compositional split and report the results in Tab.~\ref{tab:oap-something}.
-S3D with OAP outperforms Slowfast~\cite{feichtenhofer2019slowfast} by $1.5\%$ in Top-1 acc. even though the later one is a stronger video backbone.
-Slowfast+IRN~\cite{ma2022hand} adds an extra transformer on top of SlowFast to explicitly model the hand-object interactions.
-S3D with OAP even outperforms such a sophisticated architecture by $0.8\%$ Top-1 acc.
-STRG,STIN+OIE+NL~\cite{materzynska2020something} is an ensemble of various video models and we still perform competitively using a single backbone without any extra parameters or compute.
-Mformer-B is a state-of-the-art video architecture comfortably outperforming all other models and our OAP still improves its Top-1 performance by $1.6\%$ demonstrating that our pretraining is robust to the scale of the backbone.
+How effective is OAP in generalizing verbs to novel objects?
+Tab.~\ref{tab:oap-something} shows OAP applied to video backbones S3D~\cite{xie2018rethinking} and Mformer-B~\cite{patrick2021keeping} on the Something-Else compositional split.
+S3D with OAP outperforms Slowfast~\cite{feichtenhofer2019slowfast} by $1.5\%$ in Top-1 acc. even though Slowfast is a stronger video backbone.
+It also outperforms, by $0.8\%$, the sophisticated Slowfast+IRN~\cite{ma2022hand}, which adds an extra transformer to SlowFast to explicitly model the hand-object interactions.
+Finally, S3D with OAP is still competitive with respect to STRG,STIN+OIE+NL~\cite{materzynska2020something}, which is an ensemble of various video models, despite being a single backbone without any extra parameters or compute.
+Mformer-B is a state-of-the-art video architecture comfortably outperforming all other models; adding OAP improves its Top-1 performance by $1.6\%$, demonstrating that our pretraining is robust to the scale of the backbone.